How we sleep can 'predict' when we're going to die, study says

 “Determining why sleep fragmentation is so harmful to health is something we plan to study in the future,” said Emmanuel Mignot, researcher.

 The researchers predicted mortality based on the assumption that older sleep age is an indicator of a health problem.
-Higher sleep age was mainly reflected in “increased sleep fragmentation”, which suggests the emergence of some disease in the future.
+The higher sleep age was mainly reflected in the “increased sleep fragmentation”, which suggests the emergence of some disease in the future.